richstokes/Forza-data-tools/README.md

 # Forza data tools
 Building some tools for playing with the UDP data out feature from the Forza Motorsport 7 / Forza Horizon 4 games.
-Built with [golang 1.12](https://golang.org/dl/).
+Built with [golang](https://golang.org/dl/).